icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-flickering-grid](https://github.com/omnedia/ngx-flickering-grid) - A simple component library to create a container with an animated grid pattern background.
 * [ngx-gridpattern](https://github.com/omnedia/ngx-gridpattern) - A simple component library to create a container with an pattern background.
 * [ngx-retro-grid](https://github.com/omnedia/ngx-retro-grid) - This component creates a 3D perspective grid with customizable colors, rotation, and smooth animation, perfect for adding a nostalgic or futuristic visual effect to your application.
+* [ngx-bottom-sheet](https://github.com/ArslanAmeer/ngx-bottom-sheet) - A highly customizable and lightweight Angular service that provides a mobile-friendly bottom sheet component.

 #### Loaders